NethServer/nethsecurity/docs/build.md

 ## Override upstream packages

 It is possible to replace upstream packages with local ones.
-This is usefull when you want to use a more recent version then the one already released by OpenWrt.
+This is useful when you want to use a more recent version then the one already released by OpenWrt.

 To replace an upstream package just create a new package with the same